pthom/hello_imgui/docs/book/_sources/doc_params.md

     //  like a mesh editor, or game, and just want the Gui to be drawn
     //  on top of that content.
     VoidFunction CustomBackground = EmptyVoidFunction();

+    // `PostRenderDockableWindows`: Fill it with a function that will be called
+    // after the dockable windows are rendered.
+    VoidFunction PostRenderDockableWindows = EmptyVoidFunction();

     // `AnyBackendEventCallback`:
     //  Callbacks for events from a specific backend. _Only implemented for SDL.